EgguMan/Info-Card-Script/README.txt

 HOW TO INSTALL

-1, put the 3 images inside the Psych>Mods>Images folder. nothing past that 2, put the .lua file in Psych>Mods>Script
+1, put the 3 images inside the Psych>Mods>Images folder. nothing past that 2, put the .lua file in Psych>Mods>Scripts
 3, Delete the FLA or move it into your adobe animate save folder 4, load up a song.